LongefayGuinand-Mael/LongefayGuinand-Mael/README.md

 ### About Me

-Hi, I am a french student in Master 1 in the engineering school [ESME Sudria](https://www.esme.fr) and I am currently [majoring in Embedded Systems](https://www.esme.fr/formation-ingenieur/ingenieur-innovation/#systmes-embarqus).\n
+Hi, I am a french student in Master 1 in the engineering school [ESME Sudria](https://www.esme.fr) and I am currently [majoring in Embedded Systems](https://www.esme.fr/formation-ingenieur/ingenieur-innovation/#systmes-embarqus).
-Here, you could find some of my school projects and other personal projects.

 -------------------------------------